mertenpopp/AirlineTycoon/README.md

 * More pilots/attendants available for hire
 * Slightly increase competence of randomly generated employees
 * Generate randomized advisors as well
-* Replace employees if not hired within 7 days
+* Regenerate unemployed employees if not hired within 7 days (prevents buildup of low-skill candidates in long games)
-* Sort list by skill
+* List automatically sorted by skill
 * Update worker happiness based on salary
     * Chance to increase/decrease happiness each day based on how much salary is higher/lower than original salary
-* The 10% change when increasing/decreasing salary now always refers to 10% of original salary
+* The 10% change when increasing/decreasing salary now always refers to the original salary
+* Regularly increase worker happiness if company image is great

 Kerosene:
+* Adjust impact of bad kerosene:
-* Impact of bad kerosene depends on ratio of bad kerosene in tank
+    * Now depends on ratio of bad kerosene in tank (quadratic function now instead of yes/no)
-* Do not remember selected kerosene quality for auto purchase
-* Adjust impact of bad kerosene: Quadratic function now
+    * Amount of plane damage due to bad kerosene increased
-* Offer much larger kerosene tanks
+    * Reasoning: Before, it was very easy to save enormous amounts of money by buying 'bad' kerosene.
+Now, it is still possible to save money, but you will need to carefully consider how much 'bad' kerosene you put in your tanks (between 10% and 20% can work).
-* Kerosene advisor gives hints to save money
+* Kerosene advisor gives hints on how to save money in new kerosene advisor report
+* ArabAir offers much larger kerosene tanks
+* Do not remember selected kerosene quality for auto purchase (was an undocumented and convoluted 'feature')

 Bug fixes:
-* Frozen windows on laptop fixed
+* Fixed frozen windows on laptop
 * Integer overflow fixed when emitting lots of stock (resulted in loosing money when emitting)
 * Fixed formula for credit limit
 * Stock trading: Show correct new account balance in form (including fee)
 * Fix saving/reloading of plane equipment configuration
-* Fix bug in gate planning ('no gate' warning depite plenty of free gates available)
+* Fix bug in gate planning ('no gate' warning despite plenty of free gates available)
 * Fix distant rendering of sticky notes in the boss office
 * Use correct security measure to protect against route stealing
 * Fix calculation of passenger happiness